Christopher Sepulvado: 2025 death warrant

 In early February 2025, Louisiana Attorney General Liz Murrill announced that the state would resume executions by the newly-enacted method of nitrogen hypoxia, which was first used by Alabama to execute four prisoners between January 2024 and February 2025.
 Christopher Sepulvado and two other condemned inmates, rapist-killer Jessie D. Hoffman Jr. and the "Cheneyville slasher" Larry Roy, were among the first death row prisoners which the Louisiana authorities sought to execute first.
 Louisiana Governor Jeff Landry also affirmed the state's decision to resume executions, so as to affirm the promise to bring justice to crime victims after a long wait.

 On February 12, 2025, Judge Amy Burford McCartney signed a death warrant for Sepulvado, scheduling his death sentence to be carried out on March 17, 2025.
 Sepulvado, who was 81 years old at this point in time, was the oldest out of all the 57 death row inmates held in Louisiana.
-In response to the death warrant, Sepulvado's lawyers argued that their wheelchair-bound client was of advanced age and suffered from multiple serious medical ailments and grew remorseful over his stepson's murder, and thus judicial mercy and compassion should be exercised in his case.
+In response to the death warrant, Sepulvado's lawyers argued that their wheelchair-using client was of advanced age and suffered from multiple serious medical ailments and grew remorseful over his stepson's murder, and thus judicial mercy and compassion should be exercised in his case.

 Sepulvado's death warrant was the second to be issued that same month to a condemned inmate from Louisiana; Larry Roy's execution was originally scheduled to happen on March 19, 2025, but afterwards, the death warrant of Roy was cancelled after it came to light that Roy had not completely exhausted all his avenues of appeal against the death sentence, which Roy received for a 1994 double murder of Freddie Richard Jr. and Rosetta Silas.